 The first time I met Carrie Fisher was at the Dallas Comic Con several years ago.
 What I loved about meeting Carrie is how incredibly warm and genuine she was, to everyone.
 This was back when the Dallas Comic Con was still on the smaller side, and you could easily walk up to a celebrity without the fear of a crazy line to meet them or roped off areas for days.
 You could also take more than a few moments to speak with them.

 Every person she met was greeted warmly, Carrie didn’t know strangers, she knew friends and she had a million of them.
-I remember actually being nervous to meet her and going over in my mind what I was going to say so that I wouldn’t sound like a total fan girl.
+I remember actually being nervous to meet her and going over in my mind what I was going to say so that I wouldn’t sound like a total fangirl.
 This was not common for me, but Carrie meant a lot to me.

-As I got older Carrie just got funnier, and her humor and utterly unapologetic approach to life’s up and downs helped me personally through some tough moments I encountered in my youth.
+As I got older Carrie just got funnier, and her humor and utterly unapologetic approach to life’s ups and downs helped me personally through some tough moments I encountered in my youth.
 It’s funny how fellow creatives can do that, help you see the light even in yourself.

 Fast forward back to the day I first met Carrie.
 She was doodling on her table, drawing little houses, clouds, random pictures on butcher paper that was placed over her entire table.
 She was looking down and drawing when I introduced myself.
-She was warm and kind and through some crazy nervous energy I told her she meant a lot to me (of course while trying not to sound totally crazy).
+She was warm and kind and through some crazy nervous energy, I told her she meant a lot to me (of course while trying not to sound totally crazy).
 She was genuine and completely quirky and she made me feel as if I wasn’t completely insane (which in my mind I couldn’t help but think I was).
-It was her birthday at the time so I wished her a Happy Birthday, her eyes lit up, she grabbed my hands, and thanked me not just for wishing her happy birthday, but for being there, telling her how I felt and what she meant.
+It was her birthday at the time so I wished her a Happy Birthday, her eyes lit up, she grabbed my hands and thanked me not just for wishing her happy birthday, but for being there, telling her how I felt and what she meant.
 I was giddy and you could have knocked me over with a leaf.
-To that point in the line I was the only person to wish her Happy Birthday, she expressed that it meant a lot to her that I took the time to tell her that, that I took the time to be there, and she wanted to know more about me.
-My mind exploded just a bit in this moment, whoa.
+To that point in the line, I was the only person to wish her Happy Birthday, she expressed that it meant a lot to her that I took the time to tell her that, that I took the time to be there, and she wanted to know more about me.
+My mind exploded just a bit at this moment, whoa.

-Later on I ran into her again taking the time to shop around the different vendors and artists that were at the con.
-I hardly see celebrities do this, but Carrie wasn’t really a celebrity in that sense.
+Later on, I ran into her again taking the time to shop around the different vendors and artists that were at the con.
+I rarely see celebrities do this, but Carrie wasn’t really a celebrity in that sense.
 She got to know people, she took the time to understand each person and why they were there.
 She also loved buying gifts for others and this was wonderful to witness in person, as you could bottle how happy it made her.

-2016 has been a tough year, but I think Mark Hamill said it best, “just devastated”.
+I think Mark Hamill said it best, “just devastated”.

 I am so thankful that I was able to meet her and see her throughout the years.
 She really was our Princess.
 Love Love to her family and all her fans.
-With a heavy heart I have to say, our Princess is now in a galaxy far far away.
+With a heavy heart, I have to say, our Princess is now in a galaxy far far away.

 CARRIE WE WILL MISS YOU DEARLY